YooUp/RS232-Monitor-Database/README.md

 If the monitor you want to work on is not in the database, please share the RS232 codes with us by adding it:

 - Fork
-- Create a new json file in the [following directory](https://github.com/YooUp/RS232-Monitor-Commands/tree/master/database/monitors).
-Make sure that the structure is correct
+- Create a new json file in the [following directory](https://github.com/YooUp/RS232-Monitor-Database/tree/master/database/monitors)
+- Check the json syntax with [JsonLint](https://jsonlint.com/)
 - Commit
 - Pull request